 Introduction

-TerraDyne is a **next-generation native plugin for Unreal Engine 5.7**.
-It decouples landscape physics from visual representation, enabling infinite runtime deformation — digging, raising, and painting — without sacrificing cinematic visual fidelity.
+TerraDyne is a next-generation native plugin for Unreal Engine 5.7.
+It decouples landscape physics from visual representation, enabling infinite runtime deformation — digging, raising, and painting — with fully persistent state, distance-based scalability, and smart procedural visuals.

 The Scaling Problem